04092000f/ArtifyLens/README.md

     - **Softness:** Controls how <code>smooth</code> the edges of the removed green area will be.
     - **Defringe:** Adjusts the <code>brightness</code> of the green channel to remove <code>fringes</code> around the edges of the object.

-- **Background Replacement:**
+- **Background Masking:**
-    - A new background image is added behind the foreground once the green background is removed.
+    - Foreground image is masked behind the new background once the green background is removed.

 - **Mouse Click Color Selection:**
   - Users can click on the green area of the video to select the exact color to be removed.
 The selected color is used as a reference for removing the green background.